carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 The TableGen front end parses a file, instantiates the declarations, and hands the result off to a domain-specific `backend`_ for processing.
 See the :doc:`TableGen Programmer's Reference <./ProgRef>` for an in-depth description of TableGen.
-See :doc:`xxx-tblgen: Target Description to C++ Code <../CommandGuide/tblgen>` for details on the various ``xxx-tblgen`` commands that invoke TableGen.
+See :doc:`xxx-tblgen - Target Description to C++ Code <../CommandGuide/tblgen>` for details on the various ``xxx-tblgen`` commands that invoke TableGen.